ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 ### Implementing consensus rules using rocksdb
 [rocksdb-consensus-rules]: #rocksdb-consensus-rules

-Each column family handles value updates differently, based on its specific consensus rules:
+Each column family handles updates differently, based on its specific consensus rules:
+- Create:
+  - Each key-value entry is created once.
-- Never: Keys are never deleted, values are never updated.
-The value for each key is inserted once.
+  - Keys are never deleted, values are never updated.
+- Delete:
+  - Each key-value entry is created once.
-- Delete: Keys can be deleted, but values are never updated.
-The value for each key is inserted once.
+  - Keys can be deleted, but values are never updated.
   - Code called by ReadStateService must ignore deleted keys, or use a read lock.
   - TODO: should we prevent re-inserts of keys that have been deleted?
+- Update:
+  - Each key-value entry is created once.
-- Update: Keys are never deleted, but values can be updated.
+  - Keys are never deleted, but values can be updated.
-  - Code called by ReadStateService must accept old or new values, or use a read lock.
+  - Code called by ReadStateService must handle old or new values, or use a read lock.

 We can't do some kinds of value updates, because they cause RocksDB performance issues:
+- Append:
-- Append: Keys are never deleted, existing values are never updated, but sets of values can be extended with more entries.
+  - Keys are never deleted.
+  - Existing values are never updated.
+  - Sets of values have additional items appended to the end of the set.
-  - Code called by ReadStateService must accept truncated or extended sets, or use a read lock.
+  - Code called by ReadStateService must handle shorter or longer sets, or use a read lock.
+- Up/Del:
-- Up/Del: Keys can be deleted, and values can be added or removed from sets.
+  - Keys can be deleted.
+  - Sets of values have items added or deleted (in any position).
-  - Code called by ReadStateService must ignore deleted keys and values, accept truncated or extended sets, and accept old or new values.
+  - Code called by ReadStateService must ignore deleted keys and values, accept shorter or longer sets, and accept old or new values.
     Or it should use a read lock.

-In general, avoid using large sets of values as RocksDB keys or values.
+Avoid using large sets of values as RocksDB keys or values.

 ### RocksDB read locks
 [rocksdb-read-locks]: #rocksdb-read-locks